VaslD/LEB128.Swift/ReadMe.md

 Swift `Int` and `UInt` values can be extracted from corresponding types.
 However, when the stored value exceeds platform limitation, properties returning Swift integers become unavailable and debugging prints raw bytes instead of human-readable decimals.

+`Signed7BitEncodedInteger` and `Unsigned7BitEncodedInteger` have not yet supported all arithmetic operations.
+Conformance to `BinaryInteger` is scheduled on is in the works.